-A Deposit Power Guarantee is a substitute for the cash deposit between signing contracts and settlement of the property purchase.
+A Deposit Power Guarantee is used in place of the cash deposit between signing contracts and settlement of the property purchase.
 The Deposit Power Guarantee replaces the need for a 5% or 10% cash deposit when contracts are exchanged.

 Deposit Power Guarantees can be issued for up to 10% of the purchase price on most types of property with settlement terms of up to 48 months.

 There are many scenarios when a purchaser may need a deposit guarantee to assist in securing their new home or investment property.
 Purchasers often find themselves in a situation where they have the ability to settle on a property, however may not have the cash readily available to put a deposit down.
 Some common scenarios include: